 One of the trickier features to manage with small, safe experiments is rumination.
 It’s a persistent beast and it interferes with our ability to think clearly or straight.

 ‘Rumination’ arises when persistent negative thoughts play out, and replay, in our head.
 It’s a particular kind of internal dialogue.
-Sometimes we go over and over a particular incident, say, some large defeat we suffered.
+Sometimes we go over and over a particular incident, say, some defeat we suffered.

 We can keep making the same statements about it – or asking the same questions – without resolving our doubts.
 Most often it is a self-criticism consisting of shouting at ourselves.